Pompeo slams China, Russia for 'aggressive' Arctic behaviour

-FINLAND (AFP) - The US on Monday (May 6) said it planned to beef up its Arctic presence to keep Russia's and China's "aggressive behaviour" in check in the resource-rich region.
+ROVANIEMI (Finland) • The US has said it plans to beef up its Arctic presence to keep Russia's and China's "aggressive behaviour" in check in the resource-rich region.

-"The region has become an arena of global power and competition" owing to vast reserves of oil, gas, minerals and fish stocks, US Secretary of State Mike Pompeo warned in a speech in Rovaniemi, northern Finland.
+"The region has become an arena of global power and competition," owing to vast reserves of oil, gas, minerals and fish stocks, US Secretary of State Mike Pompeo warned in a speech in Rovaniemi, northern Finland, on Monday.

 "Just because the Arctic is a place of wilderness does not mean it should become a place of lawlessness," he said.